zishengye/GMLS/README.md

 [Kokkos](https://github.com/kokkos/kokkos-kernels)

 It is suggested to install a standalone Kokkos kernel.
 One could directly install the kernel from Compadre package listed below.
-Up to now, in order to cooperate with PETSc, a serial version Kokkos is suggested to be installed.
+Up to now, in order to cooperate with PETSc, an openmp version Kokkos is suggested to be installed.

 Suggested installation commamd:

 ```
-sudo ../generate_makefile.bash --prefix=/opt/kokkos --with-serial --cxxflags="-fPIC" --ldflags="-ldl"
+sudo ../generate_makefile.bash --prefix=/opt/kokkos --with-openmp --cxxflags="-fPIC" --ldflags="-ldl"
 ```

 [Compadre](https://github.com/SNLComputation/compadre)